Codesee-io/docs-maps/docs/index.md

 # Overview

-CodeSee Maps is **early alpha software**.
-Contact us at [support@codesee.io](mailto:support@codesee.io) with support questions, feedback, or feature requests.

----

 CodeSee Maps creates a customizable and extensible architecture diagram of your codebase that stays updated with every pull request.
 It supports JavaScript, TypeScript, and will soon be compatible with other languages.
+In addition, whenever you make a PR, CodeSee's PR Maps will show a map of your change automatically.

 Begin your journey with CodeSee Maps by following the [User Guide](./installation/).

 <!-- CodeSee Maps in Action
 [slider to highlight 3-4 features] -->